Best audiophile headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best audiophile headphones you can buy in 2021.

 Read the full Shure Aonic 3 review

-The WF-1000XM4 produce one of the most dynamic, detailed and balanced performances we've heard from a pair of wireless in-ears.
-Bass notes are crisply defined and ooze texture, while vocals sound refined and extremely natural.
+The WF-1000XM4 produce one of the most dynamic, detailed and balanced performances we've heard from a pair of wireless audiophile headphones.
+These 2021 Award winners deliver bass notes that are crisply defined and ooze texture, while vocals sound refined and extremely natural.
 They deliver tunes with such a sense of musicality that it's infectious and keeps you coming back for more.
 And you'll have plenty of time to be entertained thanks to the class-leading eight-hour battery life.

 The Sonys are comfortable to wear too and you get great noise isolation from the ear tips and fantastic noise cancelling from Sony's Integrated Processor V1.